 Difference between Organic and Herbal Products

 Herbal cosmetic products are prepared from ingredients that are derived from plants.
-However, the process of manufacturing these products might be natural or chemical-based, which include use of synthetic material and insecticides.
-Examples of herbal products include black henna (kali mehendi), neem face wash, aloe vera, etc. Organic cosmetics do not involve the use of chemicals in the ingredients and the manufacturing procedure and they have to be certified to prove that.
+However, the process of manufacturing these products might be natural or chemical-based, which include synthetic material and insecticides.
+Examples of herbal products include black henna (kali mehendi), neem face wash, aloe vera, etc. Organic cosmetics do not use chemicals in their ingredients and their manufacturing procedure, so they have to be certified to prove that.

-Apart from being prepared from natural materials, organic products prevent accumulation of chemicals in the body that might lead to bodily harm over a long duration.
+Apart from being prepared from natural materials, organic skincare products prevent the accumulation of chemicals that might lead to bodily harm over a long duration.
 Being hypo-allergenic (i.e. less probable of causing allergic response), they do not pose any threat to the user.
 Natural ingredients are effective for all skin types and are considerably cheaper than synthetic cosmetics.
 Further, not being tested on animals, they are ethically a better choice than the mineral-based ones.